 Lisbon is fast becoming one of Europe’s hottest destinations for digital nomads and remote workers.
 I’ve been living in — and working online from — Lisbon since 2016, so I can give you the insider scoop on where to stay and where to work from.

-Lisbon has one of the nicest climates in Europe, with mild winters and a good nine months or so of sunny weather in the year.
+It’s no coincidence that digital nomads flock to Lisbon as has one of the nicest climates in Europe, with mild winters and a good nine months or so of sunny weather in the year.
 But there are so many more reasons why the city is getting so much attention as a remote work location.

-Moreover, Lisbon has an amazing nomad community that can help you make friends and find your feet in a new city quickly.
+Moreover, Lisbon has an amazing international community that can help you make friends and find your feet in a new city quickly.

-Lisbon is a common stop for digital nomads on their nomadic journeys, though the city also seems to inspire many to return year after year, or to make it their home base.
+Lisbon is a common stop for digital nomads who hop around the globe to a new location every few months.
+The city also seems to inspire many to return year after year, or to make it their home base.

 - Large nomad community

 - Lots of co-working spaces